BottlecapDave/HomeAssistant-OctopusEnergy/_docs/setup/account.md

 ### Planned and started dispatches will turn into off peak rates

 This is the default behaviour.
 In this scenario, all planned dispatches will be assumed to be converted into successful off peak charges by the car and therefore all rates during these periods will be converted into the off peak rate.
-This will be indicated by the `is_intelligent_adjusted` property.
+This will be indicated by the `is_intelligent_adjusted` property against the rate.
 This is useful when planning other devices to turn on in the future during these cheap periods (e.g. by using a [target rate sensor](./target_rate.md)).

+Please see the [FAQ](../faq.md#what-are-started-dispatches-and-how-are-they-calculated) for information on what started dispatches are.

 !!! warning